mrhappynice/mhnos-test-servers/README.md

 ## Using the Control Hub

-1) Click any action button to build an action URL.
+1) Click any button to test an action.
-2) Copy it, paste it into the OS browser address bar, and press Go.
-3) The page reloads with the worker response rendered.
+2) The page reloads with the worker response rendered.

 Example URLs: